shyndman/defuddler/CONTRIBUTING.md

 2. It generates the CHANGELOG.md file
 3. It helps organize and categorize changes

 We enforce this convention using commitlint, which will check your commit messages automatically.
 If your commit message doesn't follow the convention, it will be rejected.
+Our CI pipeline also verifies that all commits in a pull request follow the conventional commit format.

 Examples of good commit messages: